DragonBlame/tpf-dragons-edition/BUGS.md

 *   Description of the problem (what, when, where);

-*   Try to repeat the issue (go somewhere else, then do whatever you were doing before again for at least 3 times);
+*   How to repeat the issue;

->   Remember that Skyrim is Skyrim, so if the issue can’t be repeated, I won’t be able to help (if by your
+>   Remember that Skyrim is Skyrim, so if the issue can’t be repeated at least 3 times, I won’t be able to help.
-    report it is understandable how to repeat the issue (in the example), of course, you don’t need to write the same thing again).

-*   How to repeat the issue.

 ## Example of the Bug Report